Markforged: 2020

 In early 2020, Markforged became the first known additive manufacturing platform to achieve ISO/IEC 27001 Certification.
 ISO/IEC 27001:2013 is an Information Security Management System (ISMS) standard published by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).
 The certification was applied to Markforged's hardware and Eiger cloud and fleet management software, showing that they meet rigorous international standards in privacy, confidentiality and integrity.
 In February 2020, the company began to market a 3D-printer system capable of printing pure copper, a version of the company's "Metal X" system; the methodology had been in development for some time and involves the use of plastic-encapsulated copper pellets as the raw material.

-During the 2020 COVID-19 pandemic, Markforged helped to produce over 6,000 face shields in the first three months and partnered with a company called Neurophotometrics to produce Fiberflex Rayon, a 3D printed nasopharyngeal swab for use in diagnostic testing for COVID-19.
+During the COVID-19 pandemic, Markforged helped to produce over 6,000 face shields in the first three months and partnered with a company called Neurophotometrics to produce Fiberflex Rayon, a 3D printed nasopharyngeal swab for use in diagnostic testing for COVID-19.
 The effort was renamed Swab56, which developed 55 prototypes over the course of 36 hours before a final design was reached.
 In October, Markforged announced that Terem was promoted to chief executive officer and president, while the founder Gregory Mark had moved to the role of chairman.
 The company also announced the launch of The Digital Forge, a cloud-based platform that the company states is the first industrial Additive Manufacturing platform leveraging AI.

-2021–2023
+2021–2024

 In December 2021, Markforged announced its plans to move to a new corporate headquarters at 60 Tower Rd in Waltham, Massachusetts, to accommodate the company’s growth.
 The move was planned to be completed in the fall of 2022, and as of February 2023 the new headquarters is currently operational.
+In October of 2023, the FX10 launched as a next generation composite printer.
+At Formnext in 2024 the FX10 metal print head was debuted.
+Making the FX10 the first industrial printer capable of printing composite and metal parts.

+2025

+On April 25, 2025, Nano Dimension Ltd. announced that it had completed the acquisition of Markforged, in a transaction valued at $116 million.